bramble-lang/bramble-lang/design/rfc/248-raw-pointers.md

 2. The parser will emit an event for generating the `*` unary node in the AST.
 3. The type resolver will emit an event which includes a reference to the definition of where the operand comes from.

+## Tests
+### Integration Tests
+1. Get Reference to each primitive type
+2. Get Reference to array
+3. Get Reference to structure
+4. Get reference to field in structure
+5. Get reference to element in array
+6. Get reference to reference
+7. Repeat all tests for mutable references
+8. Test passing a reference to a function
+9. Test passing a mutable reference to a function and function mutates value
+10. Return reference from function
+11. Test using malloc and free
+12. Copy struture with reference field => both copies point to the same value
+1. Test derefence of each of the Reference tests
+2. Test mutable dereference of each of the reference tests
+3. Reference to a mutable value, mutate the value, test that the reference reflects the mutation.
+4. test initializiing a reference to null
+5. Test comparing a reference to a null
+6. Test comparing two references compares addresses
+1. Get pointer to first element in the array, then use pointer arithmetic to move to each element of the array.